Budding chefs from France had the chance to sample English cuisine when they visited Oaklands this week.

 Caroline Cooper, Head of Hospitality & Catering at Oaklands, said: “It was a pleasure to once again welcome students from France to Oaklands.
 It’s a great opportunity for both them and our own students to sample food from different cultures and maybe pick up a few new cookery tips.”

-To find out more about the College's Hospitality & Catering courses, please click here.
+Find out more about the College's Hospitality & Catering courses.